Alive (Bee Gees song)

 "Alive" is a ballad recorded by the Bee Gees for their album To Whom It May Concern.
-It was the second and last single from the album released on 10 November 1972 worldwide.
+It was the second and last single from the album, being released on 10 November 1972 worldwide.
 The song was credited to Barry and Maurice Gibb and produced by the Gibbs and their manager Robert Stigwood.

 Composition and recording

-It was another piano ballad (customary for Bee Gees singles during this period), which Barry has noted that he doesn't even remember writing.
+It is another piano ballad (customary for Bee Gees singles during this period), which Barry has noted that he doesn't even remember writing.
 As mastered for the album, the inherent dynamic range in the vocal and piano has unfortunately been compressed almost out of existence, but it still comes across as an expressive ballad.

 "Alive" was recorded on October 21, 1971, "My World" having also been recorded that previous week.
-Geoff Bridgford's drum work on this song, made his last appearance on any Bee Gees singles after he left in January 1972 (The previous single, "Run to Me" was recorded after Bridgford's departure).
+Geoff Bridgford's drum work on this song marked his last appearance on any Bee Gees singles after he left in January 1972.
+(The previous single, "Run to Me", was recorded after Bridgford's departure).